-Instead of focusing on specific foods that promote reproductive health it is important to begin by addressing your dietary pattern, the balance of foods that you consume.
+Instead of focusing on specific foods that promote reproductive health, it is important to begin by addressing your dietary pattern, and the balance of foods that you consume.
 Time and again the research tells us that following the Mediterranean dietary pattern is the most beneficial way to eat to improve our reproductive health.
-Men eating a Mediterranean diet have better sperm quality, while women who followed a Mediterranean style diet were found to have much greater chances of success in assisted conception.
+Men eating a Mediterranean diet have better sperm quality, while women who followed a Mediterranean-style diet were found to have much greater chances of success in assisted conception.

 Even if you don’t live in a Mediterranean climate you can achieve a Mediterranean dietary pattern by following a few key principles.

 Beans and lentils are a central ingredient in a Mediterranean diet, usually consumed on a daily basis.
-Beans and lentils are a nutritional package that combines slow release carbohydrates with protein and soluble fibre, so not only do they fill us up for longer, they have a very positive impact on blood sugar levels.
-Incorporating beans and lentils into a meal reduces the blood sugar response to that meal, helping to prevent blood sugar levels getting too high.
-This is a key goal for a fertility promoting diet as we know that high blood sugar levels can negatively impact male and female fertility.
-Aim to have one serving of beans or lentils daily by adding beans to a soup or salad at lunch time or try hummus as a snack with raw vegetables.
+Beans and lentils are a nutritional package that combines slow-release carbohydrates with protein and soluble fibre, so not only do they fill us up for longer, they have a very positive impact on blood sugar levels.
+Incorporating beans and lentils into a meal reduces the blood sugar response to that meal, helping to prevent blood sugar levels from getting too high.
+This is a key goal for a fertility-promoting diet as we know that high blood sugar levels can negatively impact male and female fertility.
+Aim to have one serving of beans or lentils daily by adding beans to a soup or salad at lunchtime or try the hummus as a snack with raw vegetables.